 Wrapping it up

-I know the idea of setting up a sinking isn’t sexy or exciting.
-But this is one of the smartest budgeting decisions you can make.
+I know the idea of setting up a sinking fund isn’t sexy or exciting, but this is one of the smartest budgeting decisions you can make.

 Do me a HUGE favor and comment below with any thoughts you have!
 I’d love to hear if you have any examples of what a sinking fund can be used for.